 Have you ever been lost in the moment, completely absorbed in what you’re doing?
-This phenomenon is called ‘flow’.
+This phenomenon is called ‘flow‘.
 It occurs when your skill level and the challenge at hand are equal.
-But, is engaging in flow together better than doing it alone?
+This sense of flow is often linked to athletes and musicians, however it doesn’t mean that they are the only people that experience flow.
+Flow can happen to anyone in any aspect of their lives, but is engaging in flow together better than doing it alone?
 Let’s start getting into the flow state…

 Experiencing flow together is better than going at it alone

 Researchers from St. Bonaventure University had students participate in activities that would induce flow either in a team or by themselves.

 As predicted, student’s rated flow to be more enjoyable when in a team rather than when they were alone.
 Students also found it more joyful if the team members were able to talk to one another.
 This finding was replicated even when skill level and challenge were equal.

 A final study found that being in an interdependent group whilst in flow is more enjoyable than one that is not.
 Thus, if you want to get the most enjoyment out of an experience of flow, try engaging in activities together.